pedroCX486/noizee/README.md

 # Noizee

 An alternative to Noisli made in [Angular](https://github.com/angular/angular-cli).
+Now, unmaintained, check the new version using Vue3, [here](https://github.com/pedroCX486/noizee-vue3/).

 ## Development